renn0xtek9/Arithmos/doc/visual-programming/source/loading-your-data/index.md

 ![](table-widget.png)

-Orange correctly assumed that a column with gene names is meta information, which is displayed in the **Data Table** in columns shaded with light-brown.
+Arithmos correctly assumed that a column with gene names is meta information, which is displayed in the **Data Table** in columns shaded with light-brown.
 It has not guessed that *function*, the first non-meta column in our data file, is a class column.
-To correct this in Orange, we can adjust attribute role in the column display of File widget (below).
+To correct this in Arithmos, we can adjust attribute role in the column display of File widget (below).
 Double-click the *feature* label in the *function* row and select *target* instead.
 This will set *function* attribute as our target (class) variable.

 ![](File-set-feature-kind.png)

 You can also change attribute type from nominal to numeric, from string to datetime, and so on.
 Naturally, data values have to suit the specified attribute type.
 Datetime accepts only values in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format, e.g. 2016-01-01 16:16:01.
-Orange would also assume the attribute is numeric if it has several different values, else it would be considered nominal.
+Arithmos would also assume the attribute is numeric if it has several different values, else it would be considered nominal.
 All other types are considered strings and are as such automatically categorized as meta attributes.

 Change of attribute roles and types should be confirmed by clicking the **Apply** button.